Skip to main content

 Failed to authenticate to

-When the values for certain settings in the client.rb file—node_name and client_key—are incorrect, it will not be possible to authenticate to the Chef Infra Server.
+When the values for certain settings in the client.rb file—node_name and client_key—are incorrect, it won’t be possible to authenticate to the Chef Infra Server.
 An error similar to the following is shown:

 ERROR: Failed to authenticate to https://api.opscode.com/organizations/ORGANIZATION as USERNAME with key /path/to/USERNAME.pem